nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 HappyPills is a note-taking application that allows doctors to take down notes using Command Line Interface (CLI).

 The application replaces all physical papers and is highly optimised for fast typing users.
-If you can type fast, HappyPills can help to manage patients’ records faster than traditional Graphical User Interface (GUI) applications.
+If you can type fast, HappyPills can help to manage patients’ records **faster** than traditional Graphical User Interface (GUI) applications.
-All notes are neatly organised in HappyPills so that all your important information are safely stored.
+All notes are **neatly organised** in HappyPills so that all your important information are **safely stored**.
 Say **HELLO** to neater desks and time-saving electronic notes with HappyPills! :relaxed:

 ## 2. Quick Start